Fundamental Principles and Dispositions

-The core values and dispositions of The Gladys W. and David H. Patton College of Education are a set of fundamental principles and values that guide the practice and development of our faculty, students and staff.
+The Gladys W. and David H. Patton College of Education is committed to a set of fundamental principles and dispositions that guide the practice and development of our students, faculty, and staff.

 Commitment to Social Justice (i.e., ideal of fairness & the belief that all students can learn)

 - Professional practice incorporates multicultural and international perspectives.